 Suppose the reason why you have not been able to play a role in your child's life is that you have been convicted of a crime and have served time in jail or prison.
 Beyond anything about your attributes as a parent, a child custody case ultimately breaks down according to what a judge determines to be in the best interest of your child.
 This is the standard that a judge will go by, and the law in Texas allows judges a fair amount of latitude when making decisions accordingly.

 How will your criminal background be evaluated in a child custody case?

 For any other offense, a court will consider the type of offense and how long ago the conviction was.
-If we are talking about a crime from twenty-five years ago, that does not involve a child, your spouse, or theft of some sort, and it may not even be relevant to the case.
+If we are talking about a crime from twenty-five years ago that does not involve a child, your spouse, or theft of some sort, it may not even be relevant to the case.
 If you received little or no jail time and a one-time-only offense and conviction, you become more and more able to withstand this conviction and achieve your child custody goals.

 Concerns about repeating acts of violence against a child

 The most important takeaway from this blog post's beginning sections is a crime against children involving violence.
 Suppose any past criminal convictions involve violence against children.
 In that case, the judge will want to do who the child was, their relationship to you, and the nature of the crime and conviction.
 Especially if the crime involves your child, I can tell you that limitations on custody and visitation are likely.